zrimseku/Bootstrap-CI-analysis/README.md

 of the best bootstrap method, can be obtained with function `aggregate_results`.
 Second step results are obtained using function `analyze_experiments`.
 For third step we used the same function only changing the value of the parameter `sided` to `'twosided'`.

-# Additional results
-For the sake of brevity, some results were omitted from the thesis or shown for only one experiment.

-## Visualization of results for separate experiments
-Plots of results for separate experiments can be seen [here](https://unilj-my.sharepoint.com/:f:/g/personal/uz2273_student_uni-lj_si/EiUyOxbJPHBBrm_me1NFhYkBBbNXr5dCdN6ZBCmnMuOHuA?e=QWIJ2y).
-There are separate folders for onesided intervals, where the top plot shows methods' true coverage and the bottom plot shows box plots of distances from exact intervals.
-There are two folders, in one the box plots are shown with and in one without outliers.
-Same goes for twosided intervals, but there box plots show lenghts of the intervals.

-## Comparison of one method vs. others
-[Here](https://unilj-my.sharepoint.com/:f:/g/personal/uz2273_student_uni-lj_si/EnidHNEzj95Eq3SBazhFBbUBIhPfYucwCBrGQwy173Kr4Q?e=eI4ocF) we have folders containing comparison of the method in the folder's name with all other methods.
-In each of the folders you can see the percentages where a certain method was better, separated by DGPs, or aggregated together in files `{method_name}_coverage.csv` and `{method_name}_distance.csv`.

-## Interval lengths
-[Here](https://unilj-my.sharepoint.com/:f:/g/personal/uz2273_student_uni-lj_si/EskVr9ueqDpKmaN6ndIcNe4Btl-c42KBz89LaLebzJfcxQ?e=bcJ2p7) are the plots of legths of confidence intervals for different parameters and distributions.